Three Italian red wines to buy for special occasions

 5. Rosso di Montalcino

 Rosso di Montalcino is often referred to as “baby Brunello.”
-Made with Sangiovese grown in the same area, this wine is released to market the year after harvest, while Brunello continues to slumber in the cellars of winemakers.
+Made with Sangiovese grown in the same area, this wine is released to market the year after harvest, while Brunello continues to slumber in winemakers' cellars.

 6. Chianti Classico

-Chianti Classico refers to the classic, historic growing area of this iconic Italian red wine.
+Chianti Classico refers to this iconic Italian red wine's classic, historic growing area.
 Produced with slightly stricter regulations than regular Chianti, these wines pair easily with a multitude of meals.

 Two Italian red wines to buy for next week